Architects can minimize costs related to bird safe glass design rules with smart decisions in the planning phase.

 If the architect specifies a pattern with lines running two inches apart horizontally, the fabricator has to cut all glass sheets with the pattern running horizontally.
 Even if there’s enough glass to yield two sheets by rotating the sheet, it’s wasted because the pattern won’t run in the intended direction.
 On the other hand, if the architect specifies a non-directional dot pattern based on a square grid, the etched glass sheet can be rotated to yield the maximum number of sheets.

-Walker Glass offers a total of eleven patterns in its AviProtek® bird friendly glass line.
+Walker Glass offers a total of eleven patterns in its AviProtek® bird safe glass line.
 Of those, four are directional and seven are non-directional.

 Fiscal responsibility and ecological design are important considerations in any project.
 It can be a challenge to balance these two factors, but intelligent preliminary planning can most certainly help.
 Protecting birds by choosing patterns that follow the 2″ x 4″ rule applied to surface #1 is by far the most intelligent design approach.